CNU-DLandCV-lab/Weakly-Supervised-3D-Graph-Deep-Learning-Framework/README.md

 # Training
 #### Preparation of data
-You need to build the triplet training set in advance by following the paper or other methods.
+You need to build the training set in advance by following the paper or other methods.
 #### Training
-Start training:  ` python train_graph.py `
+Start training:  `python train_graph.py`

 # Testing
 To evaluate trained model, you may use:  `python test_graph.py`